Sendicate/sendicate-templates/FAQ/README.md

 A list of our most frequently asked questions.
 Have a question not here?
 Email support at support@sendicate.net

-## How do I add my logo to emails

-Go to Manage, then Account and add your logo to the Sender Details section.
-The logo will appear as a header in the email, as well as on the subscribe and unsubscribe pages.
+## Subscribers

-## How do I import subscribers?
+### How do I import subscribers?

 Go to Manage, then Subscribers, and click the list you would like to add subscribers to.
 Then click "add subscribers" from the sidebar.
 Alternatively click "Create New List" from the main subscribers page to create a new list and add subscribers from the following page.

-## How do I delete a list?
+### How do I delete a list?

 Go to Manage, then Subscribers, and click the list you would like to delete.
 Then click "edit list details" in the right sidebar, then "delete this list".

+## Design

+### How do I add my logo to emails

+Go to Manage, then Account and add your logo to the Sender Details section.
+The logo will appear as a header in the email, as well as on the subscribe and unsubscribe pages.